Leafwise fixed points for $C^0$-small Hamiltonian flows: Auxiliary results

 \section{Auxiliary results}

 In the proof of Lemma \ref{le:wt M} we used the following. \begin{lemma}[local embedding] Let $M$ and $M'$ be manifolds (without boundary), $K\sub M$ a compact subset, and $f:M\to M'$ a smooth map whose restriction to $K$ is injective, such that $df(x)$ is injective for every $x\in K$.
-Then there exists an open neighbourhood $U\sub M$ of $K$, such that $f|_U$ is a smooth embedding. \end{lemma} \begin{proof}[Proof of Lemma \ref{le:emb}] We show that there exists an open neighbourhood $U_0$ of $K$ on which $f$ is injective.
+Then there exists an open neighbourhood $U\sub M$ of $K$, such that $f|_U$ is a smooth embedding. \end{lemma} In the proof of this lemma we will use the following notation.
+Let $(X,d)$ be a metric space and $A,B\sub X$.
+We denote

+\begin{proof}[Proof of Lemma \ref{le:emb}] We show that there exists an open neighbourhood $U_0$ of $K$ on which $f$ is injective.
 Since $f$ is continuous and $f|_K$ is injective, the set